Skip to content ↓

 • pupils will have a good knowledge of a range of authors

-• pupils will have a wide vocabulary that they will use within their writing
+• Pupils will have a wide vocabulary that they will confidently use in both their writing and verbal communication, enabling them to express ideas clearly and effectively across different contexts.

 • pupils will have a good knowledge of how to adapt their writing based on the context and audience